12 Gross Motor Activities For Toddlers

 Importance of Gross Motor Skills in Child Development

-When children don’t get enough physical practice with gross motor skills, they will only learn how to run, skip, or jump on a very basic level.
+When children don’t get enough practice with gross motor skills, they will learn how to run, skip, or jump on a very basic level.
 Without adequate practice, they won’t develop the confidence they need to truly master and feel confident with these movements.

 A child who is confident with their skills is going to happily engage in these games and further develop their gross motor movements.